 Old Westbury is a very small village located in the state of New York.
-With a population of 4,678 people and two constituent neighborhoods, Old Westbury is the 342nd largest community in New York.
+With a population of 4,769 people and just one neighborhood, Old Westbury is the 366th largest community in New York.

 Old Westbury home prices are not only among the most expensive in New York, but Old Westbury real estate also consistently ranks among the most expensive in America.

 Old Westbury is a decidedly white-collar village, with fully 91.49% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Old Westbury is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Old Westbury who work in healthcare (19.31%), management occupations (13.79%), and sales jobs (11.17%).

 Also of interest is that Old Westbury has more people living here who work in computers and math than 95% of the places in the US.